-Roy’s Secret Garden and Dolphin Habitat– This is a zoo like animal sanctuary at the Mirage.
+Siegfried and Roy’s Secret Garden and Dolphin Habitat– This is a zoo-like animal sanctuary at the Mirage.
 A great way to spend the afternoon with the kids.

 Bellagio Conservatory & Fountains – Our family stayed at the Bellagio and while it’s not the most kid-friendly hotel, the Conservatory and Fountain show were both worth seeing!

 It’s best to have your own transportation.
 You can expect to pay high prices for food and drinks if you are staying on the strip.
-CVS pharmacy and McDonald’s were even overpriced!
+Even budget-friendly places like CVS pharmacy and McDonald’s had unusually high prices.
 Next time, we will stay off the strip and have our own transportation.

 Explore The World Around Vegas

 The best part of our Vegas trip wasn’t actually Vegas itself.
-I’m so glad we took the time to rent a car and explore outside of Vegas.
-Did you know it’s only a 2 1/2 drive to Zion National Park from Las Vegas?
+I’m so glad we took the time to rent a car and explore the fun things available to us near Las Vegas.
+Did you know it’s only a 2 1/2 drive to Zion National Park from Las Vegas, Nevada?
 The days we spent at Zion were among my most favorite travel memories to date.
 Read all about our trip to Zion National Park.
-Hoover Dam is only a 40-minute drive from Las Vegas and therefore a great place to take the kids!
+There are so many other nearby places that you’ll want to see like Red Rock Canyon which is only a 20-minute drive from Vegas and Hoover Dam is only a 40-minute drive.
+Even the Grand Canyon is only a short 4-hour drive from Las Vegas.
+There are so many family-friendly nearby sights and attractions to explore.